Whether caused by a simple misstep or a trauma such as a car crash, a fractured (broken) ankle is a painful and common injury.

 For more serious fractures, including cases where the bones, and in particular the joints, are misaligned from the break, surgery may be necessary.

-In many cases, your surgeon will reposition any bone fragments into their normal alignment and hold them together with special screws and metal plates that attach to the outer surface of the bone—or inside the bone—to keep the fragments together while you heal.
+In many cases, your surgeon will reposition any bone fragments into their normal alignment and hold them together with special screws and metal plates to keep the fragments together while you heal.
 Sometimes, bone grafting (transplanting bone tissue) may be done so that new bone has a place to grow.

 After surgery, your ankle should be as strong as it was before the fracture.
 But if the bone fragments do not remain in place, you may fracture your ankle again or arthritis could develop.